 - Wider use of drones for site surveying, inspection, and worker monitoring

-- Virtual reality to expose workers to more realistic safety training simulations
+- Virtual reality exposes workers to more realistic safety training simulations

 - Autonomous or remotely controlled heavy equipment that allows so separation of the operator